ADVANTICS/examples/README.md

 pipx install "advmonitors@git+https://github.com/ADVANTICS/examples.git@dev#&subdirectory=charge-controllers/monitors"
 ```
 You will then be able to call the simulation utilities in command line from anywhere on your system.<br>
 If you would rather install it in a virtual environement, you can use `pip` once your virtual environement is activated instead.
-IN that case, the simulation commands will be only callable when your virtual environement is actived.
+In that case, the simulation commands will be only callable when your virtual environement is actived.

 ### On the controllers
 You can install this package with pip (`pipx` is not available on controllers):